How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Bluehost – Get 60% discount on the Regular price (you need to have a credit card)

-Next action steps, once you are done with the above steps:
+Next action steps, once you have purchased your hosting:

 Set up your blog